theredplanetsings/automationAD/README.md

   - **Searching** for existing users and viewing their properties/groups
   - **Viewing and assigning** licenses to users

-### Bulk User Creation from CSV
+### Bulk User Creation and Security Group Assignment from CSV
-- Prepare a CSV matching the format of `correctlyformatted.csv`.
+- Prepare a CSV matching the format of `correctlyformatted.csv` for user attributes.
+- You can also use a separate CSV (e.g., `groupMapping.csv`) to specify security group assignments for each OU:
+  - **Required Columns:** `OUPath`, `Groups`
+  - `OUPath`: The exact distinguished name (DN) or friendly path of the OU (e.g., `OU=Users,DC=paradigmcos,DC=local`)
+  - `Groups`: Comma-separated list of security groups to assign to users created in that OU (e.g., `All_Paradigm_Staff,All_HQ_Staff`)
-- Use the GUI script to import and validate the CSV, then create users.
+- The GUI script can be extended to import this mapping and automatically assign the specified groups when creating a user in the matching OU.
-- **Required CSV Columns:** Office, Company, State, City, PostalCode, StreetAddress, Department, Title
+- **Required User CSV Columns:** Office, Company, State, City, PostalCode, StreetAddress, Department, Title
 - CSV data automatically populates dropdown menus for consistent data entry.

 ### License Assignment